Kamaze123/Flixora/README.md

-# Flixora
+# Flixora - movie recommending website
 My website recommends you movies based on your mood.
 Basically you type out a prompt of whatever kind of movie you feel like watching and it sends back a few movies based on your prompt.

-This website was built using html, css and javascript for the front end.
-The backend was done using node along with express and axios.
+## How to run the website
+Navigate to terminal and run :
+`npm install express axios path fs`

+## How It's Made:
+Tech used: HTML, CSS, JavaScript, Node.js

+I'm not talented enough to build my own movie recommending AI yet, so I used an external API for this purpose.
+The API I used was [this](https://rapidapi.com/AirFU/api/ai-movie-recommender).

-The movie data was fetched from an external API : "https://rapidapi.com/AirFU/api/ai-movie-recommender" I'm a broke college student, so I was forced to used the free plan of the above API, which only allows 5 requests per day.
+I'm a broke college student, so I was forced to used the free plan of the above API, which only allows 5 requests per day.
 5 requests per day is a terrible number for any kind of a website, especially a movie website.
 But I really wanted to make something related to movies cuz I'm crazy about movies, hence I chose this API.

+So basically, my website has two options, trending and custom search.
+Choosing the trending option gives you a list of movies which are currently trending while the custom search option asks you for some prompts and gives you movies based on your prompts.
+The option you choose hits up a particular API endpoint which in return gives back an JSON.
+I have used axios to get back results from the API.
+This result JSON is passed to an ejs file.

+A list of movies are displayed in the ejs file along with some templating and formatting.
+From here, you can choose any movie you want.
+Clicking on a movie leads to a seperate webpage which contains the ratings, release date as well as the summary of this movie.

+## What I learnt:
-This project helped me to learn to work with external APIs and also understand their documentations.
-This also furthered my understanding of the backend of a website and how to deal with user requests as well as errors.
-I feel like my frontend has also gotten really better compared to my previous projects, although I haven't really applied any media queries.
-I probably should in the future.
+I learnt how to work with public APIS and their documentations.
+Rendering the JSON text into the ejs files were also a bit tricky, but I figured it out.
+I also feel like my frontend has gotten alot better compared to my previous projects.
+I haven't applied any media queries though.
+I probably should in the futue.
-Anyways, that's enough of my yap and I hope you got to know about the thought process behind this.